AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-scenario.md

 1. For this exercise, search for and select the **[!UICONTROL Google Sheets]** app.
 1. Click **[!UICONTROL Continue]** in the upper-right corner.

-   The scenario editor displays, containing an empty module in the center, the Google Sheets app you pre-loaded, and some options in the toolbar at the bottom.
+   The scenario editor displays, containing an empty module in the center, the [!DNL Google Sheets] app you pre-loaded, and some options in the toolbar at the bottom.

    ![](assets/scenario-editor-350x235.png)

    When you begin creating a new scenario, it's a good idea to start by creating a name for it.

-1. Select the **New scenario** placeholder name in the upper-left corner, then type a name such as "Practice scenario 1."
+1. Select the **[!UICONTROL New scenario]** placeholder name in the upper-left corner, then type a name such as "Practice scenario 1."
 1. Continue with [Add and configure the first module](#add-and-configure-the-first-module) below.

-## Add and configure the first module {#add-and-configure-the-first-module}
+## Add and configure the first module

 The empty module with a question mark represents the trigger module you need to add.
 This module will start the scenario each time it runs.
 The clock icon on the empty module indicates that is a scheduled module.